-Fig. 4.
-System Architecture R refers to a region of frame, and it can either use the average α of the pixels in the region to represent the whole region or divide into four regions and left a remainder β .
+R refers to a region of frame, and it can either use the average α of the pixels in the region to represent the whole region or divide into four regions and left a remainder β .
 Dependence on size of compressed data, we can choose the amount of dividing regions.
 The context-free grammar starts from a region containing whole frame.
 For each R we calculate a score based on the data the quality of data we can improve by dividing it into smaller regions.
-Figure 5 shows an example of thermal data which was took by FLIR ONE PRO.
-One of the possible outcome is Shown in Figure 6 if we divide the frame 6 times and it will have 19 regions.
+Figure 4 shows an example of thermal data which was took by FLIR ONE PRO.
+One of the possible outcome is Shown in Figure 5 if we divide the frame 6 times and it will have 19 regions.
 By this method, we can iteratively compress the thermal data until the number of regions reach our file size requirement or the error rate is less than the requirement.
-B. Data Structure and Region Selection Algorithm To help us choose which region to be divided, we give every region a score, and put them into a heap.
-For each round, we pick the region with the highest score, and divide it into four subregions, calculate the score of subregions, and put them into the heap.
-We use the sum of square error of pixels in the region R as the score of the region.